sjbylo/aba/README.md

 - Optional vCenter API access.
 Bare-metal nodes can be booted manually using the generated ISO.
    - ESXi can also be used directly (i.e. without vCenter).
    - Ensure enough privileges to vCenter.
 See the [documentation](https://docs.openshift.com/container-platform/4.14/installing/installing_vsphere/installing-vsphere-installer-provisioned-customizations.html#installation-vsphere-installer-infra-requirements_installing-vsphere-installer-provisioned-customizations) for more.
-- Bastion with Internet access
+- Bastion with Internet access:
   - A RHEL host or VM
-  - If needed, Quay mirror registry can be installed here.
+  - If needed, the Quay mirror registry can be installed here.
   - User account with sudo configured (root access).
   - 50G disk space in your home directory.
 Much more space is required if Operators are intended to be installed.
   - Internet access from your bastion to download the container images and RPMs.
      - A "[partially disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-partial)" is supported.
 This means the bastion needs to have (temporary) Internet access to download the images and then it needs access to the private subnet to install OpenShift (this can then be fully disconnected).
+See 'Connected mode' below.
      - Fully air-gapped or "[fully disconnected environment](https://docs.openshift.com/container-platform/4.14/installing/disconnected_install/installing-mirroring-disconnected.html#mirroring-image-set-full)" is also supported.

-## Basic use of aba
+See 'Disconnected mode' below.

+## Initial Steps

 - First, install a bastion host with a fresh version of RHEL.
    - a 'minimal install' of RHEL 9.3 and RHEL 8.9 has been tested, other recent versions of RHEL should work too.
 - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to a user's home directory on the bastion.
-- When OpenShift installs, a secret is needed to allow access and pull images from Red Hat's registry.
+- When OpenShift installs, a secret is needed to allow access to, and pull images from, Red Hat's registry.
 Copy your pull secret in JSON format to the file ~/.pull-secret.json (in your $HOME directory).
    - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret
    - It's a good idea to make the file user read-only, e.g. `chmod 600 ~/.pull-secret.json`.
 - Create the needed DNS A records, *for example* (use your domain!):
    - OCP API: api.ocp1.example.com - points to a free IP in your private subnet.
    - OCP Ingress: *.apps.ocp1.example.com - points to a free IP in your private subnet.
      - Note: For Single Node OpenShift, the above records should point to a single IP address, used for the single OpenShift node.
-   - Quay mirror registry: registry.example.com - points to the IP address of your RHEL bastion.
+   - Quay mirror registry: registry.example.com - points to the IP address where you want to install Quay (e.g. your bastion) or to your existing registry.

-Be sure to set the correct (govc) values to access vCenter in the vmware.conf file.
-Note that ESXi will also work by changing the folder path (see the comments in the vmware.conf file).
+- Run ./aba command to initialize the installation process
+- If you are using an existing registry:
+  - Copy your existing registry's credential files (pull secret and root CA) into the 'mirror/deps' directory, e.g.:
+    - mirror/deps/pull-secret-mirror.json   (pull secret file for your registry)
+    - mirror/deps/rootCA.pem                (root CA file for your registry)
+  - Then, run 'make load' or 'make sync' to store the images into your registry.

+## Getting Started

-To install identical versions of oc, oc-mirror and openshift-install, run:
+To set the version of OpenShift to install and, if needed, to download identical versions of oc, oc-mirror and openshift-install, run:

 ```
 ./aba
 ```

+Now, choose either 'connected mode' or 'disconnected mode' below.

 ## Connected mode